GrizzlikovOleg/Netology/tasks_terraform/01/README.md

 }
 ```

-Дока
+**Дока**:
-**keep_locally (Optional) - If set to true, the image will not be removed from the local Docker daemon when the resource is destroyed.
-Default is false.**
+keep_locally (Optional) - If set to true, the image will not be removed from the local Docker daemon when the resource is destroyed.
+Default is false.